 First, you need to find out about its existence.
-Rincon del Mar hasn’t made it to Lonely Planet yet, although I have heard this is about to happen in 2022.
-It is also more known amongst foreign travellers than the Colombians.
+Rincon del Mar hasn’t made it to Lonely Planet yet, although I have heard this is about to happen in 2024.
+It is also more known among foreign travellers than the Colombians.
 The majority of Colombians actually never heard of this place.

 Ten years ago, Rincon del Mar wasn’t even on a map, so the population of this small fishing village is only getting used to the new touristy reality.
 You won’t find hoards of vendors on the beach.
 The streets of Rincon del Mar are full of locals going about their life and the weekend street party is very much how it used to be years ago.

-But don’t be fulled.
-There are many fantastic beach hostels and accommodation available in Rincon del Mar.
-And there are tones of activities.
+But don’t be fooled.
+There are many fantastic beach hostels and accommodations available, as well as tons of activities in Rincon del Mar.
 That is if you want to do something apart from lazing in the hammock and eating fish all day long.

 Is Rincon del Mar, Colombia worth a visit?

-Hell yes!
-If you are tired of overcrowded beaches and crave an authentic Colombian Caribbean experience.
-Also if you would like to visit some of the most beautiful Colombian islands and swim with the fluorescent plankton, look no further, Rincon del Mar is your destination.
+If you are tired of overcrowded beaches and crave an authentic Colombian Caribbean experience then you should visit Rincon del Mar.
+Also if you would like to visit some of the most beautiful Colombian islands and swim with the fluorescent plankton, look no further!
+Rincon del Mar is your destination.

 But mostly it’s the relaxed vibe and authenticity of the town that stole my heart.
 And of course the best beach on the Caribbean mainland of Colombia.